dmelo/g2m2-pages/blog/15/crond-with-symlink-to-another-file.md

 /*
 Title: Cron.d with symlink to another file
-Descprition: Cron.d not always work well with symlinks, here is how to make it work.
+Description: Cron.d not always work well with symlinks, here is how to make it work.
 Date: 2015/11/05
 Tags: linux
 */